axetroy/vm.js/README.md

   * [ ] Try with optional catch
   * [ ] Decorator

+## Test

+I have write a lot of test case for this, look at [here](https://github.com/axetroy/vm.js/tree/master/test)

+Now it still in development, got a lot of work to do and more detail to resolve.

+I will release the first stable version after write 500 test case.

+If you want to join it. welcome to PR.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->